This page provides information on the Voxel Tuner component.

 Edit Condition Window

 The Edit Condition window is at the core of the Phoenix FD Voxel Tuner.
 It consists of a Conditions Tree on the left and a Parameters panel for the individual elements in the tree on the right.
-Any action specified for the selected Then [ Grid Channel ] will only be executed for the cells of the Simulator which satisfy the conditions tree.
+The Change Voxel Channel action or the Affect By Forces action will only be executed for the cells of the Simulator which satisfy the conditions tree.

 Folding (collapsing) of a tree item in the view to the left will show you a simplified view of the expression.
 For example, collapsing the tree in the image below will change its text to "Temperature > 800.000", meaning the Voxel Tuner will affect only voxels where the Temperature grid channel is higher than 800.
 You can also read a simplified view of the entire condition expression in the text box below the Edit Condition... button.